Rikk Agnew

 Richard Francis "Rikk" Agnew Jr. (born December 9, 1958) is an American musician with a career spanning more than 40 years.
-He has previously been a member of some of the most influential bands of the Orange County hardcore punk genre, as well as the influential deathrock band Christian Death.
+A multi-instrumentalist, he has previously been a member of some of the most influential bands of the Orange County hardcore punk genre, as well as the influential deathrock band Christian Death.
 During his years with the Adolescents, Agnew became known as one of the best guitarists in the Southern California hardcore punk scene.

 Agnew has also pursued a solo career and released his debut studio album, All by Myself, in 1982.
-He later released Emotional Vomit in 1990 and Turtle in 1992.
+He has since released two more solo albums, Emotional Vomit in 1990 and Turtle in 1992.

 Early life and education

 Richard Francis Agnew, Jr. was born on December 9, 1958, in Newport Beach, California.
 He is half Irish and half Mexican-American and was raised in a blue-collar neighborhood in Fullerton, California.
 He attended Fullerton High School.
 Despite graduating with a 4.2 GPA, he loathed high school, saying it "destroyed more than it taught socially" and describing it as a place where people going through the changes of puberty and angst are being taught together to learn stuff for their lives.
 Because he was shy, Agnew gravitated toward music, and played various instruments that he and his younger brothers Frank and Alfie found around the house.